 The first of the climate-conscious gems has been created in a so-called “sky mining facility” in Stroud, UK, which is powered by green energy.

 Dale's concept aims to stop unethical diamond sourcing entirely.
-The industry causes a lot of damage to the planet from deforestation, groundwater contamination, and massive carbon emissions.
+The industry causes a lot of damage to the planet from deforestation, groundwater contamination, and massive amounts of carbon emissions.

-According to the company's statement, producing a one carat stone in a traditional way shifts 1000 tonnes of rock and earth- the same weight as 625 cars.
-It also uses an incredible 3890 litres of water - enough to make 14 thousand cups of tea and generates 108.5kg of CO2 emissions.
+According to the company's statement, producing a one carat stone in the traditional way shifts 1000 tonnes of rock and earth - the same weight as 625 cars.
+It also uses an incredible 3890 litres of water, enough to make 14 thousand cups of tea and generate 108.5kg of CO2 emissions.

-The environmentally friendly diamonds will go on sale next year.
+The environmentally-friendly diamonds are set to go on sale later this year.